12 Sep All of Our Mistakes Are Never Forgotten

 “I just pray to the Lord above that it doesn’t come down from the mountain before we leave…”

-“It moves at random.
-He could take weeks to get here, or it could take days or hours.
+“It could take weeks to get here, or it could take days or hours.
 Like my grandfather said, it acts differently for everyone.”

 Drake and I spent today at the expedition site.
 We didn’t want anyone to notice how nervous we had gotten, so we did our best to hide our fear.
 It must have worked, considering that no one gave us any questioning glares.
 While everyone hovered around the screen for the ROV, the two of us sat at our table and whispered to each other.
 Drake feared that when we were returned to base, the figure would’ve moved even closer.
 I did my best to keep my calm, thinking that one of us needed to keep a level head.
 I told him not to try and worry about it too much.
 Neither of us wanted to work ourselves into a panic.

 I’m sitting in bed right now, typing all of this up.
-Drake fell asleep about an hour okay.
-He had told me out of the expedition site that he hadn’t slept well the night before.
+Drake fell asleep about an hour ago.
+He had told me out at the expedition site that he hadn’t slept well the night before.
 Although this is the first time he’s admitted to me about not sleeping, I have a feeling it’s happened on more than one occasion.

 I just glanced over and noticed that he has a cross grasped tightly in his hand.
 I’m not going to say anything.
 I’ve never been someone to judge anyone based on religion, politics, or anything of that sort.
 Although I’ve never been religious, a voice in the back of my head is telling me that an occasional prayer wouldn’t do me any harm right now.